Michigan Economic Development Corporation

 • Your community prioritizes building a predictable investment framework for community development versus a more proactive approach.

 • Your community is struggling to motivate local officials to support RRC-related updates and investments.
+If this is the case, RRC might not be the right fit for your community at this time.

 • Your community’s ultimate goals do not align with the benefits of the Certified level. (i.e., if you have other local resources that could provide support like the Redevelopment Services Team or you do not need addition site marketing assistance).